Slave raiding: Barbary pirates

-West African Coastlines
+West Africa

 Raiding villages was also a method of capturing slaves in Africa, and accounted for the overwhelming majority of West African slaves.
 While there was some slave raiding along the African coasts by Europeans, much of the raiding that took place was performed by other West Africans powers.
 Gomes Eannes de Azurara, who witnessed a Portuguese raid noted that some captives drowned themselves, others hid in under their huts, and others hid their children among the seaweed.
 Portuguese coastal raiders found that raiding was too costly and often ineffective and opted for established commercial relations.

 The increase in the demand for slaves due to the expansion of European colonial powers to the New World made the slave trade much more lucrative to the West African powers, leading to the establishment of a number of actual West African empires thriving on the slave trade.
 These included the Bono State, Oyo empire (Yoruba), Kong Empire, Imamate of Futa Jallon, Imamate of Futa Toro, Kingdom of Koya, Kingdom of Khasso, Kingdom of Kaabu, Fante Confederacy, Ashanti Confederacy, and the kingdom of Dahomey.
 These kingdoms relied on a militaristic culture of constant warfare to generate the great numbers of human captives required for trade with the Europeans.

+Bandeirantes

+Bandeirantes were frontiersmen and explorers in colonial Brazil who, from the early 16th century, participated in inland expeditions to find precious metals and enslave indigenous peoples.
+They played a major role in expanding Brazil's borders to its approximate modern-day limits, beyond the boundaries demarcated by the 1494 Treaty of Tordesillas.
+Most bandeirantes hailed from São Paulo.
+Some bandeirantes were descended from Portuguese colonists who settled in São Paulo, but most were of mameluco descent with both Portuguese and indigenous ancestry.